Quantum Information Fusion and Correction under the Transferable Belief Model: Credal level on quantum circuits

 According to Definition \ref{alpha_j_q_d}, implementations on quantum circuits provide a more distinct interpretation for the meaning of the matrix $\boldsymbol{K}^{\cdot,\alpha}_{F_i}$ in $\alpha$-junction.
 For the conjunctive case, when the matrix $\boldsymbol{K}^{\cap,\alpha}_{\Omega\setminus\{\omega\}}$ acts on the vector $\boldsymbol{m}$, it is equivalent to first performing the negation operation on $\omega$ (apply X gate in quantum computing) and then adjusting the total belief masses of the element $\omega$ in the direction of the empty set, i.e., decreasing the belief masses of the focal sets with containing $\omega$.
 Hence, when $\alpha=0$, i.e., adjusting no belief masses, the output $m^{\cap,0}_{\Omega\setminus\{\omega\}}(F_i)= $ And with the $\alpha$ increasing, total belief masses of $\omega$ in $m^{\cap,0}_{\Omega\setminus\{\omega\}}$ will be transferred to the empty set.
 Hence, it is not possible to realize $m^{\cap,\alpha}_{\Omega\setminus\{\omega\}}=m$ regardless of the value of alpha, which creates a significant obstacle to interpret this operation in practical applications.
 The similar phenomenon also appears in the disjunctive case.
 In this paper, we slightly modified this operation and propose a more reasonable and interpretable belief revision method.

-\begin{definition} Consider an agent's knowledge state can be modeled through a mass function $m$ under the FoD $\Omega$.
-When new testimony indicates that the total belief masses of elements in $F_i$ are too low (or too high), the contour enhancement (or reduction) revisions can adjust the agent's knowledge state in a reasonable manner.
-When the testimony indicates that the total belief masses of elements in $F_i$ should be enhanced with $\beta$ degree, the contour enhancement revision (CER) is defined as
+\begin{definition} Let an agent's knowledge state be represented by a mass function $m$ over the FoD $\Omega$.
+When external testimony suggests that the belief masses of elements in a subset $F_i$ should be adjusted, the following revision operators are defined.